m8pple/arch2-2019-cw/reflection.md

 have to word):

 > Originally I wasn't sure how to map part A of the simulator into
-> classes, so I originally thought about mapping each B to an
+> structs, so I originally thought about mapping each B to an
-> object.
+> struct.
 However, this turned out to be the wrong approach
 > because C, so we ended up using D.

 > I suggested that we use method A to build the testbench, as I